l7mp/stunner/doc/OBSOLETE.md

 as environment variables and communicate the IP address and port back to the clients (see an [example](#configuring-webrtc-clients) below).

-The [Helm installation](#helm) scripts take care of setting the IP address and port automatically in the ConfigMap.
-However, when using the static Kubernetes manifests to deploy STUNner, the external IP address and port will need to be handled manually.
+The [Helm installation](#helm) scripts should take care of setting the IP address and port automatically in the ConfigMap during installation.
+However, if later the LoadBalancer services change for some reason then the new external IP address and port will need to be configured manually in the ConfigMap.
+Similar is the case when using the static Kubernetes manifests to deploy STUNner.
 The below instructions simplify this process.

 After a successful installation, you should see something similar to the below: